Nikon D500 vs Sony A6500

-Apart from body and sensor, cameras can and do differ across a variety of features.
-For example, the A6500 has an electronic viewfinder (2300k dots), while the D500 has an optical one.
+Apart from body and sensor, cameras can and do differ across a range of features.
+For example, the A6500 has an electronic viewfinder (2359k dots), while the D500 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A6500 has a higher magnification than the one of the D500 (0.70x vs 0.67x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Nikon D500, the Sony A6500, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Nikon D500 or the Sony A6500 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Is one clearly better than the other?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D500:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.